-6.3 Culture
+3 Culture

 To capture cultural distance we adopt a three-pronged approach.
 We first focus on a salient dimension of culture, language, likely to be strongly related with genetic distance because language, like genes, is transmitted from parents to children within populations, and because linguistic differentiation, like genetic differentiation, results over time from horizontal separation between populations.
 Religion is another salient characteristic of human societies, also transmitted intergenerationally with variations.
-Finally, in the most novel part of this chapter we use answers to the World Values Survey to construct broader metrics of distance in values, norms and attitudes.
-Jointly, these three classes of measures are referred to as memetic distance, by analogy with genetic distance, using a distinction between culturally transmitted traits (memes) and genetically transmitted traits (genes) that goes back to Dawkins (1976).
-We describe in turn the methods by which each of these measures was constructed, and provide descriptions of these variables, before turning to their interrelationships.
+Finally, in the most novel part of this paper we use answers to the World Values Survey to construct broader metrics of distance in values, norms and attitudes.
+We describe in turn the methods by which each of these measures were constructed, and provide descriptions of these variables, before turning to their interrelationships.

-6.3.1 Linguistic distance
+3.1 Linguistic Distance

 To capture linguistic distance, we employ two methods, one based on language trees, and the other based on lexicostatistics.
-These are arguably the most widely used in the social sciences, but there exist other types of measures of linguistic distance, discussed in Chapter 5 in this volume.

 The classification of languages into trees is based on a methodology borrowed from cladistics.
-Linguists group languages into families based on perceived similarities between them.12 For instance, in one commonly used classification of languages, from Ethnologue, French is classified as 'Indo-European - Italic - Romance - Italo-Western - Western - Gallo-Iberian - Gallo-Romance - Gallo-Rhaetian - Oil - Français'.
-Similarly, Italian is classified as 'Indo-European -Italic - Romance - Italo-Western - Italo-Dalmatian'.
-This can serve as the basis for characterizing the linguistic distance between French and Italian, because Italian shares four nodes with French.
+Linguists group languages into families based on perceived similarities between them.
+For instance, in one commonly used classification of languages, from Ethnologue, French is classified as "Indo-European - Italic - Romance - Italo-Western - Western - Gallo-Iberian - Gallo-Romance - Gallo-Rhaetian - Oil - Français."
+Similarly, Italian is classified as "Indo-European - Italic - Romance - Italo-Western - Italo-Dalmatian."
+This can serve as the basis for characterizing the linguistic distance between French and Italian, because Italian shares 4 nodes with French.
 Variation in the number of common nodes corresponds to variation in linguistic distance.
 French and Italian, for instance, share no common nodes with non-Indo-European languages, and are therefore at a higher linguistic distance from them than they are with each other.